Article Translations: (Spanish)

 It can also cause swelling that can push the tonsil toward the uvula (the dangling fleshy object at the back of the mouth).
 This can block the throat, making it hard to swallow, speak, and sometimes even breathe.

-An abscess that's not promptly treated can lead to a spread of the infection into the neck and chest, and other serious complications.
+An abscess that's not promptly treated can lead to a spread of the infection into the neck and chest, and other serious problems.

 Most peritonsillar abscesses are caused by the same bacteria (group A streptococcus) that cause strep throat.
 Sometimes other types of bacteria are also involved.

 Peritonsillar abscesses usually happen as a complication of tonsillitis, when the infection spreads from a tonsil into the space around it.
 Fortunately, these kinds of abscesses are uncommon because doctors use antibiotics to treat tonsillitis.

 Tooth or gum disease and smoking can increase a person's chances of developing an abscess.

 The first sign of a peritonsillar abscess usually is a sore throat.
 As the abscess develops, other symptoms start, such as:

 - red, swollen tonsils